Anujpal05/BookHeaven/README.md

 # Book Heaven

 Book Heaven is a web application that allows users to browse books, see book details , purchase books after logging in, add books to their cart and favorites, and check order status.
-Admins have special functionalities to manage books and user orders.
+Admins have special functionalities to manage books and user orders and regular order updates on email id.

 ## Features

 ### User Features
 - View book details with prices
+- Registration using OTP verification on email
 - Order books after logging in
 - Add books to cart
 - Add books to favorites
 - View order status
+- Get order related email

 ### Admin Features
 - View user orders and data